-The single most helpful tip to overcome writer’s block is to read.
+One of the best ways to overcome writer’s block is to read.
 Whether your favorite author or someone new, reading is a reliable cure.

 When you take in another writer’s words on the page — a writer who has in all likelihood overcome the block as well, at some point — it challenges and motivates you to get the words out.